-Money Earning Activity - This form is required for any money-earning activity beyond the Girl Scout cookie program or fall product sales
+Money Earning Activity - This form is required for any money-earning activity beyond the Girl Scout cookie program or fall product sales .

-Opening or changing a Girl Scout bank account and ACH registration - See finances section on page 12.
+Opening or changing a Girl Scout bank account and ACH registration

+- See finances section on page 12.

-Intent to Travel - To be completed when traveling longer than 6 hours or more than 50 miles or staying overnight
+Intent to Travel - To be completed when staying overnight or planning a camping or travel trip.